Immersive User Experience (UX) and Augmented Reality (AR)

 Personal Experiment Animation

-After doing the tutorial, I decided to create my own shape within Blender, and ported it into The 8th Wall to see how thorough it was when porting it over and how other objects would interact with it.
-This shape was made to have multiple different sharp edges to see how it interacts with a plane.
+After doing the tutorial, I decided to create my own shape within Blender, and imported it into The 8th Wall to see how thorough it was.
+This shape was made to have multiple different sharp edges.
+This was to see how it interacts with multiple different objects when physics were applied.
 Then from there, I made a ramp shape out of 3 different planes with different rotations to see what would happen.

-This experiment gave me a better understanding of 8th Wall and what could be achieved inside of it.
-From here I could port over multiple different models and create a fun experience about them interacting with each other.
+This experiment gave me a better understanding of The 8th Wall and what could be achieved inside of it.
+From here I could port over multiple different models and create a fun experience with them interacting with each other.

-If I was to return to The 8th Wall, I would use the tools I’ve been taught with models that I had created in other programs, to experiment with what options there are and what I could do with them in an AR setting.
+If I was to return to The 8th Wall, I would use the tools I’ve been taught in the experiments, and apply them to more models of my creation.
+This would be to experiment with what options there are and what I could do with them in an AR setting.
 Personally, I could see myself making something like Pokémon Go, which also uses AR elements with character models and art to create a fun game.

 References